zrj1884/health_kit_reporter/README.md

 ### Common usage

-You simply call a <i>HealthKitReporter</i> methods surrounding by try catch blocks.
+You simply call a [HealthKitReporter] methods surrounding by try catch blocks.

 Warning: If Apple Health is not supported by the device (i.e. iPad) the error result will occur.